zekrom-vale/Skip-adf.ly/README.md

 *://babblecase.com/*<br/>
 </pre>

-Note! *:// will work on most domains including http and https.
+Note! *:// will work on most proticalls including http and https.

+Note! '?' is a regular expresion that is simler to '*', but limited to one character.